Termination of the employment contract during the trial period

 Beginning and end of the notice period

-The notice period runs from the day after the day on which notice was given, i.e. the day after mailing the letter or delivery by hand.
+The notice period runs from the day on which notice was given, i.e. the day of mailing the letter or delivering it by hand.

 The notice period is counted in calendar days and not work days.